izupet/laravel-flyimages/README.md

 ##Caching

 All images are cached automatically.
-You can choose any cache driver you want but best choice is probably filesystem.
+The default cache driver is set to file (you can modify it through cache.php config).
 You can also set image ttl through config file.
+This package also supports browser caching with ETag and Last-Modified headers.

+##TODO

+Since laravel does not support tags for file cache driver some alternative it will have to be figured out.
+For now you can use artisan cache:clear command to flush cache.
+Be aware that this command will flush ALL cache.